lfhvn/REDREAMER/README.md

 # REDREAMER
 Dream Generating Recurrent Neural Network Experiment

-This is based on the (Udacity TV Script Generation project)[https://github.com/udacity/deep-learning/tree/master/tv-script-generation] for the (Deep Learning Nanodegree)[https://www.udacity.com/course/deep-learning-nanodegree--nd101].
+This is based on the [Udacity TV Script Generation project](https://github.com/udacity/deep-learning/tree/master/tv-script-generation) for the [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
 I've deleted the instructions and made some significant revisions in the code.
 The unit tests are still present as of this first commit but I intend to remove and simplify the notebook.